lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 > Fine.
 > I'll set a course.

+_Emmett reluctantly sets up the autopilot to chart a course for Disney Planet._

 **Brakia** _(02-Jul-18 05:42 PM)_

 _Ibraxas's prosthetic arm glitches, striking Maia's head from the side._